 Video shows teen’s beating during West Virginia traffic stop

-Berkeley County Prosecutor Catie Wilkes Delligatti released the eight-minute video to The Associated Press on Thursday.
+Berkeley County Prosecutor Catie Wilkes Delligatti released the eight-minute video to The Associated Press.
 The teen’s face is redacted in the video, taken from a sheriff’s cruiser.

 Authorities originally denied media requests for the video, citing the investigation.

-One trooper was indicted by a federal grand jury Wednesday on one count of deprivation of rights under color of law — language used to describe crimes committed by police officers while on duty.
+Kennedy, 29, of Morgantown, was indicted Wednesday by a federal grand jury on one count of deprivation of rights under color of law — language used to describe crimes committed by police officers while on duty.

-The indictment accuses Trooper Michael Kennedy of using excessive force resulting in bodily injury.
+The indictment accuses Kennedy of using excessive force resulting in bodily injury.

 The teen was treated at a hospital and released.

 State police have said the teen was involved in a crash with a sheriff’s cruiser before a pursuit ensued, his vehicle crashing again before he was apprehended.
 Delligatti said she couldn’t release details on whether the youth was charged, saying juvenile prosecutions are sealed.